ED100-52 INTRODUCTION TO EDUCATION

 ED100 Learning Outcomes

-- Personal Philosophy of Education – Through reflection, analysis and synthesis of research, blog entries, course readings, and discussions, write an essay expressing your beliefs about education.
+- Personal Philosophy of Education – Through reflection, analysis and synthesis of research, blog entries, course readings, and discussions, write essays expressing your beliefs about education.

 - FieldBlog – Following each classroom visit to observe learning activities with children, document your experiences and observations in a written FieldBlog.

-- Clinical Teaching Experience – With your collaborative group, plan and engage the class in a learning experience.
+- Clinical Teaching Experience – With your learning circle, plan and engage the class in a series of learning experiences.